loagit/Quill-Examples-and-FAQ/README.md

 ### Quill Project 001 - Hightlight

 Using the bubble theme, we have here a toolbar with highlight controls.
 With this tool you can add/remove different highlight types in any selected text snippet.
+In this project, you will also discover how to:

+1. Create a format.
+2. Create a format that can take values (arguments).
+3. Make the format behave differently depending on the received value.

 **Instructions:**

 1. Select any portion of text to appear on the toolbar.
 2. Use the options on the toolbar.

 ### Quill Project 002 - Centralized Video